 Marijuana is classified by the Drug Enforcement Agency (DEA) as an illegal Schedule I drug which has no accepted medical use.
 However, recent studies have shown that medical marijuana is effective in controlling chronic non-cancer pain, alleviating nausea and vomiting associated with chemotherapy, treating wasting syndrome associated with AIDS, and controlling muscle spasms due to multiple sclerosis.
 After reviewing relevant scientific data and grounding the issue in ethical principles like beneficence and nonmaleficence, there is a strong argument for allowing physicians to prescribe marijuana.
 Patients have a right to all beneficial treatments and to deny them this right violates their basic human rights.

 In our modern world, one of the greatest issues facing mankind is the ever-increasing prevalence of mental health issues and the impact it has on our collective well-being.
-Pressures from social media, increasingly assessment-driven education and the realities of living in a society where cash is king leave many people isolated, disaffected and confused.

 Objectives: To evaluate adherence among Israeli patients who are licensed to use medical cannabis and to identify factors associated with adherence to medical cannabis.
 Methods: Ninety-five novice licensed patients were interviewed for this cross-sectional study.
 Our findings show a relatively high adherence rate for medical cannabis, as well as relative safety and high satisfaction among licensed patients.
 Additionally indicated is the need to develop and implement standardized education about this evolving field-to both patients and physicians.